 - Students requesting pre-approval for transfer credit for the Spring 2022 semester must submit their application(s) no later than Friday, December 17th, 2021

 Submit the following items to your college’s registrar office:

-- Your college's Application for Credit from Other Institutions (Example: College of Arts and Sciences Application for Credit from Other Institutions)
+- Your home college's application for credit from other institutions (Example: an Arts & Science student would complete the College of Arts and Sciences Application for Credit from Other Institutions)

-- Attach the Pre-Approval email to your college's Application, this will serve as the signature from the department.
+- Attach the email from CHEM approving your credit transfer request to your college's application, this will serve as department approval.

-- An official transcript from the institution where you completed the course to your college registrar’s office.
+- Obtain and submit an official transcript from the institution where you completed the course to your home college registrar’s office.
 A minimum grade of a “C” is required to receive credit.